thebuddyman/hyperisland-hatm/codebase.md

   const steps = [
     {
       title: "Welcome to Samhall! 👋",
       message: "Hi there!
-I&apos;m Sammie, your personal guide at Samhall.
-I&apos;m here to help with anything you need!",
+I'm Sammie, your personal guide at Samhall.
+I'm here to help with anything you need!",
       ctaText: "Get started →",
     },
     {
-      title: "You&apos;re Not Alone 🤗",
+      title: "You're Not Alone 🤗",
-      message: "I know starting something new can feel like a lot, but don&apos;t worry—you&apos;re not alone.
-I&apos;m here to guide you every step of the way.",
+      message: "I know starting something new can feel like a lot, but don't worry—you're not alone.
+I'm here to guide you every step of the way.",
-      ctaText: "That&apos;s wonderful →",
+      ctaText: "That's wonderful →",
     },
     {
       title: "How I Can Help You 💪",